 Who Is A Good Candidate For Ceramic Braces?

-Ceramic braces are offered as a viable treatment option for anyone who has all of their adult teeth and has generally stopped growing.
+Ceramic braces are a viable treatment option for anyone who has all of their adult teeth and has generally stopped growing.
 They’re an excellent choice for someone seeking a less noticeable form of braces and less discomfort.
 People who value one-on-one time with an orthodontist will also appreciate the fact that ceramic braces still require regular office visits throughout treatment.
 The primary purpose of these visits is to tighten your braces.
 However, you’ll also have a chance to ask your orthodontist questions and let them know if you’re experiencing any abnormal pain or irritation.

 Other Discreet Treatment Options

-Ceramic braces are popular because they offer most of the benefits of traditional braces without being highly noticeable.
+Ceramic braces are popular because they offer most of the same benefits as traditional braces without being highly noticeable.
 Still, ceramic braces are not the perfect fit for everyone.
 If you think that you won’t be able to manage the increased maintenance or higher cost of treatment, you may want to look into alternative options.
 There are plenty of orthodontic treatments on the market that are still discreet, but also cheaper or more convenient.

 Home Teeth Aligners

-Home teeth alignment products like SmileDirectClub are very similar to Invisalign, but treatment is administered from the comfort of your home.
+At-home clear aligners products like SmileDirectClub are very similar to Invisalign, but treatment is administered from the comfort of your home.
 Rather than visiting a dentist or orthodontist in person, home aligner patients simply take dental impressions at home and send them to their chosen provider for analysis and approval.
 Once approved, the company customizes the aligners based on the patient’s impressions and sends the aligners to their door.

 Ceramic braces are a great option for adults seeking a less noticeable (but still comprehensive) treatment alternative to traditional braces.
 That said, they aren’t the right choice for everyone.
 While clear brackets and tooth-colored wires may be tempting features, these perks come with a higher price point and a bit more upkeep.